-Annika Fernando interior designer of Kumu Beach hotel is leading the creative renaissance.
-You may know her as one of Sri Lanka’s best interior designers, as well as owner and curator of fashion concept store, PR in Colombo,
+Annika Fernando, the interior designer of Kumu Beach hotel, is leading the creative renaissance.
+You may know her as one of Sri Lanka’s best interior designers, as well as owner and curator of fashion concept store, PR in Colombo.

 She is the eldest daughter of Shanth Fernando, founder of Paradise Road, renowned as the most stylish collection of boutiques on the island stocking local and international homeware.
 Her sister is also at the forefront of Sri Lanka’s contemporary scene as a gallerist representing over 25 leading modern artists.

 Annika led the interior design on the west coast beach hotel, Kumu Beach, which opened last year in Balapitya.
 With 10 ocean-facing rooms, it’s situated at one of the most picturesque spots in Sri Lanka.
 Annika collaborated with some of Sri Lanka’s most interesting and creative minds to incorporate local techniques such as batik and metalwork as mediums.
 Contemporary batik designer Sonali Dharmawardena created the design for the cushions the cushions while Sanjay Geekiyanage created striking copper globe sculptures and metallic suspended fish.